 - Using drugs such as cocaine or methamphetamines

-An ischemic stroke shares most of its symptoms with hemorrhagic strokes and transient ischemic attacks (also known as “mini-strokes”), so it takes medical testing to determine which type of stroke someone may have experienced.
-Common stroke symptoms include:
+An ischemic stroke shares most of its symptoms with hemorrhagic strokes and transient ischemic attacks (also known as “mini-strokes”).
+These symptoms include:

 - Numbness or weakness on one side of the body

 - Paralysis of the face, arm or leg

 - Vision problems in one or both eyes